 - Output switches to high level if current limiting is activated.
-The delay between activation of current limiting and activation of the output can be adjusted. - Output switches to low level if current limiting is deactivated.
+The delay between activation of current limiting and activation of the output can be adjusted.
+See <a href="Chapter 4.4.3" (Special configurations"). - Output switches to low level if current limiting is deactivated.